geysertimes/geysertimes.github.io/docs/users/view-webcam.md

   </TabItem>
   <TabItem value="iOS" label="iOS">

-    This feature is not available on your iPhone or iPad.
+    Chromecast is not available on your iPhone or iPad, but you can use AirPlay instead.

+    * Open the GeyserTimes app.
+    * In the bottom navigation bar, tap **Webcam**.
+    * Tap the **Cast icon** in the upper right-hand corner.

   </TabItem>
 </Tabs>